moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 --8<-- 'code/builders/toolkit/wallets/rainbowkit/providers.tsx'
 ```

-By setting `initialChain={danceboxChain}`, RainbowKit will attempt to connect to the Tanssi demo EVM appchain first whenever the **Connect Wallet** button is clicked.
+By setting `initialChain={demoEVMChain}`, RainbowKit will attempt to connect to the Tanssi demo EVM appchain first whenever the **Connect Wallet** button is clicked.

 ### Define Custom Theme Colors